PeterAttardo/Assertainty/README.md

 _"Be certain about your data"_

-Assertainty is a Kotlin library for writing and executing data quality test cases against tabular data of an arbitrary size.
+Assertainty is a Kotlin library for writing and executing data quality tests against tabular data of an arbitrary size.
 It is built on, and integrates with, popular data systems/connections like Spark and JDBC, as well as test harnesses like JUnit and Kotest.
 Because it relies on pre-existing data processing systems, it can scale to as large as the existing infrastructure.
 If you can query it, Assertainty can test it.